forumhouse-oss/laravel-cache-redis-extended/README.md

  (encoded item value, expiration data, item tags with their versions).
 Serialization relies on Coders to convert objects into something easily serializable.
  - **Coders** contain low-level serialization routes.
-They receive data (objects or whatever) and emit something, that can be passed to PHP's `serialize()` in order to get encoded object's representation
+They receive data (objects or whatever) and emit something, that can be passed to PHP's `serialize()` in order to get encoded object's representation.
+Every coder must implement `CoderInterface`
  - **TagVersionStorage** is a per-Redis-connection singleton, that manages tag versions: fetches actual tag versions, compares them, flushes them etc. All tag storage handlers should implement `TagVersionStorageInterface`.
    - `PlainTagVersionStorage` is a basic version of tag version storage that doesn't share any information about tag